 Apple Pie French Toast

-This Apple Pie Breakfast French Toast is a delicious fall inspired recipe with oats, cinnamon and served with warm maple syrup.
+This Apple Pie French Toast is a delicious fall-inspired breakfast, served with cinnamon, granola, and warm maple syrup it makes for a decadent start to your day.

 Servings: 4